BranchTaken/Hemlock/doc/tools/hocc.md

 The Adequacy Preservation LR(1) algorithm originated in Hocc and is suitable for all practical uses.
 The basic idea is to generate an LR(1) automaton, then discover all state subgraphs which can be remerged without introducing LR(1)-relative inadequacies.
-Subgraph remergeability testing involves some implementation subtleties (transitive graph properties, combinatorial logic, oh my), but the underlying principle is just as simple as it sounds.
+Subgraph remergeability testing involves some implementation subtleties (combinatorial logic, transitive graph properties), but the underlying principle is just as simple as it sounds.

 APLR(1) is computationally challenged by large LR(1) automata, both because the LR(1) automaton is